Picovoice/porcupine/binding/web/template/README.md

 }

 // If during processing an audio stream, anything goes wrong, the worker will
-// call the error callback and passes the error to it. function processErrorCallback(error) {
+// call the error callback and pass the error to it. function processErrorCallback(error) {
   console.error(error);
 }